 In case of severe weather which might result in school cancellation or late starts, students will be so advised on the following television and radio stations: WMT-TV, KCRG-TV, KWWL-TV, WMT 600AM, KCRG 1600AM and KDST 99.3FM.
-Parents may call the District office (465-5963 or 465-3575) for updated weather related announcements.
-Parents may elect to sign up for text alerts via the Iowa School Alerts web page at https://schoolalerts.iowa.gov/.
+Parents may call the District office (465-3000) for updated weather related announcements.
 Breakfast is not served on late arrival mornings.